kibook/xml-utils/xml-merge/README.md

 The XML file which &lt;src&gt; will be merged in to.

 &lt;src&gt;
 The XML file which will me merged in to &lt;dst&gt;.
 The first occurence of an element in &lt;dst&gt; which matches the root element of this file is where the merge will occur.

-Example
+EXAMPLE
 =======

 Given the following two XML files: